 Getting the Right Care at the Right Price

-How do you know if you´re getting good healthcare?
-There´s no easy answer.
-With other types of services, you can look for the cheapest plumber, or go to the restaurant with the best reviews.
-But healthcare is complicated, and the outcomes aren´t always certain.
-However, there is some information you can look to before you choose a healthcare provider.
+How do you know if you’re getting good-quality healthcare?
+There is no easy answer.
+With other types of services, you can simply look for the cheapest plumber, or the restaurant with the best reviews.
+Healthcare is not as simple, but some types of information can still help when you choose a healthcare provider.

-Choose a healthcare provider based on those qualities that are most important to you.
-Keep in mind that issues you feel are important may not be the same as those of your friends or family members.
-For example, you might want to see a provider who speaks your language or who uses electronic health records (EHRs).
-Or, you might be willing to pay more to visit a provider who is closer to your home or work, or has special training in treating your condition.
+Choose a healthcare provider based on what you value most.
+You might want to see a provider who speaks your language or who uses electronic health records (EHRs).
+Or, you might be willing to pay more to visit a provider who is closer to your home or work.
+You also might need to visit a doctor who has special training in treating your health issue.

-The provider who is best for you may turn out to be more or less expensive than others—only you can decide if the extra expense is acceptable to you.
-Some providers charge more because they have been practicing for a long time, or have special training or certifications.
-Going to a provider who does not accept your insurance plan may also cost you more.
+The provider who is best for you may be more or less costly than others.
+Only you can decide if the extra cost is okay to you.
+Some providers charge more because they have been practicing for a long time.
+Or, they may have special training or certifications.
+Going to a provider who does not take your insurance plan may also cost you more.

-just make sure it´s an informed choice.
+The choice is yours.
+Just make sure it is an informed choice.